gamesbook/protograf/docs/source/overview.rst

 Overview
 ========

+.. |dash| unicode:: U+2014 ..
+EM DASH SIGN

 Introduction
 ============

-The aim of :doc:`protograf <index>` is to provide a general purpose program that allows you to design simple and reproducible text and graphics that can be used for prototyping the elements or components of a project, such as the creation of a board game, including the board, the tiles, the cards and so on.
+The aim of :doc:`protograf <index>` is to provide a general purpose program that allows you to design simple, scalable and reproducible text and graphics that can be used for prototyping the elements or components of a project, such as the creation of a board game, including the board, the tiles, the cards and so on.

 ..
 IMPORTANT::